woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 {% include "partials/map-button.html" %}

+## Arrival
 Please arrive 15 minutes before your ceremony starts.
 If you are late you will not be allowed to go ahead with the ceremony and will need to rebook.
+Please use the main entrance to the Civic Hall on Millennium Square.
+If you require level access, please use the entrance on Portland Crescent.

 ## Preparing for your ceremony
-Please read the attached ceremony guidance leaflet.
 You will need to bring:

-- this confirmation email
 - your Home Office invitation letter
 - photographic ID (for example a passport, driving licence or biometric residence permit)
+- this confirmation email

+## The Ceremony
+You will be welcomed into British Citizenship by the West Yorkshire Lieutenancy or the Lord Mayor.
+During the ceremony you will repeat the oath and pledge after a registrar.
+A copy of the oath and pledge is below.
+Upon completion of your pledge of commitment, you will become a British citizen.

+### Oath and pledge
+During the ceremony you will say the oath and pledge.
+Please choose from one of following the oaths:

+**Swear by Oath:**

+1. I (your name) swear by Almighty God that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles the Third, his > Heirs and Successors according to law.

+**Affirmation Oath:**

+2. I (your name) do solemnly and sincerely and truly declare and affirm that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles the Third, his Heirs and Successors according to law.

+**The pledge of commitment:**

+I will give my loyalty to the United Kingdom and respect its rights and freedoms I will uphold its democratic values.
+I will observe its laws faithfully and fulfil my duties and obligations as a British citizen.

-## Ceremony safety rules
+> ## Ceremony safety rules
-Do not attend if you have Covid-19 symptoms.
+> Do not attend if you have Covid-19 symptoms.
 This ceremony is a group ceremony.
 Each new citizens can bring 1 guest with them.
 Please be aware, there may be up to 40 people in the room.
+>

-Please note:
+> Please note:
+>

-  - face masks are optional
+>  - face masks are optional

+## Applying for a passport
+Following your ceremony you can apply for a British passport.
+Please visit www.gov.uk/apply-first-adult-passport.
+Please note, when applying for your British passport, the Passport Office do not accept laminated certificates.

 ## Change or cancel